Foreclosure Lawyers In Denver, Colorado

 In all states in the U.S., including Colorado, borrowers have the option of foreclosure by judicial sale.
 This allows a court to oversee the sale of the property by the bank.
 The purpose of this is to get the house to sell for the highest price possible.
 While this might seem like something that would only benefit the bank, it is also a great benefit to the borrower, since it increases the likelihood that the sale will cover the full balance of the mortgage, preventing them from having to pay it.

-In some states, original mortgages are known as "non-recourse" loans, making the above problem a non-issue.
+In some states, original mortgages are recognized as "non-recourse" loans, making the above problem a non-issue.
 This basically means that once the mortgaged property is sold by the lender, the debt is discharged, even if the sale nets less than the remaining balance on the mortgage.
 The borrower will simply have to write this off as a loss.
 However, this usually does not apply to refinanced or second mortgages.

 How to Possibly Avoid Foreclosure in Denver, Colorado

 First and foremost, you need to communicate with your lender, and not ignore the issue.
 Ignoring a problem with your mortgage will not make it go away, and can only make things worse.
-You should be honest with your lender, and stay in touch with them as much as possible.
+You should be straightforward with your lender, and stay in touch with them as much as possible.

 Bear in mind that banks aren't in the business of real estate speculation - they're in the business of lending money, and making profits through interest on their loans.
 In short, the bank doesn't really want your house - they'd much rather have you continue making your mortgage payments.
 For banks, foreclosing on a home is a last resort.
 Basically, nobody likes foreclosures, and everyone wants to avoid them.